JonKing93/pfdf/docs/resources/contributing.rst

 * Contact the developers, or
 * Contact the `Landslides Hazards Program <https://www.usgs.gov/programs/landslide-hazards>`_

-If you plan to contribute code, then please see the :doc:`Developer Guide <dev-guide>`
+If you plan to contribute code, then please read the :doc:`Developer Guide <dev-guide>`

 .. toctree::
     :hidden: